gravitational/teleport/rfd/0169-auto-updates-linux-agents.md

 $ teleport-update enable --proxy mytenant.teleport.sh --group staging
 ```

-If the proxy address is not provided with `--proxy`, the current proxy address from `teleport.yaml` is used.
+If the proxy address is not provided with `--proxy`, the current proxy address from `teleport.yaml` is used, if present.

 The `enable` subcommand will change the behavior of `teleport-update update` to update teleport and restart the existing agent, if running.
 It will also run update teleport immediately, to ensure that subsequent executions succeed.